rdrapeau/neural-net-nes/about.md

 This blog will document our progress towards training a neural network to play simple NES games.

+**Project Goal:**
+For our project, we wish to train a neural network to play a NES game (such as Mario) using deep-Q learning or some variant on the NES memory (heuristics such as lexographic orderings in memory have proven useful for reinforcement across several games).
+We can experiment with hand engineering the features or simply point the inputs to the network to specific portions of memory.
+We would like to code this to run in the web browser, and have found a NES emulator online for this purpose.
+Improvements can be made at making our system more general to span several games or we can dig deeper to train a system that does extremely well in one specific game / area.

 This project is for the [CSE571: Probabilistic Robotics](https://courses.cs.washington.edu/courses/cse571/15au/) course at the University of Washington.